 A combat casualty is brought to the batallion aid station.

-Medical officer Mike Williamson and surgical nurse Julie Decker provide a first person demonstration of a field surgical group in operation.
-This was a facinating addition to the 2013 bivouac.
+Medical officer Mike Williamson of Indiana, PA and surgical nurse Julie Decker from Altoona provide first person demonstrations of a field surgical group in operation.

 Mark the calendars. . .
 18-19 JULY 2015